How to Create and Sell AI Prompt Packs

 - Market with Pinterest pins and a Reels demo of the prompts in action

-- Launch with 20 prompts and expand the pack later — start before it's perfect
+- Launch with 20 prompts and expand the pack later — start before it is perfect

-Want to skip straight to selling a done-for-you prompt pack?
 The 75+ Viral Reels and TikTok AI Prompts pack comes with full Master Resell Rights — meaning you can buy it once and sell it as your own product, keeping 100% of every sale.
-It's the fastest way to get your first AI prompt product live without spending a session writing prompts from scratch.
+Your first AI prompt product, live without spending a session writing prompts from scratch.